d23/gofirst/README.md

 Gofirst - PID 1 process for Docker containers.
 ==============================================

-Wrapper to take the pid 1 responsibility from arbitrary programs running as entrypoint or command in your docker containers.
+Wrapper to take the pid 1 responsibility from programs running as entrypoint or command in your docker containers.

 Takes care of:
 * Reaping of orphaned processes
-* Terminating any orphaned processes when main process dies or SIGTERM is recieved.
+* Terminating any orphaned processes, when main process dies.
-* Relay SIGINT to main process.
+* Relay signals to running processes (so ^C will work!)

 For more information see the phusion blog[1] and their my_init script.
 This is similar but simpler and without dependencies.